Goodbye, Mr. Chips (1969 film): Filming

 Much of the film was made on location.
 In Italy, scenes were shot in Campania, Capaccio, Naples, Paestum, Pompeii, and Positano.
 In London, 59 Strand-on-the-Green in Chiswick served as Katherine's home, and the Salisbury, a popular bar in the West End theatre district, was the setting for a scene in which Chips and Katherine share a drink after watching a performance of Medea.
 Sherborne School in Dorset stood in for the fictional Brookfield School, and scenes were also filmed in the town of Sherborne.
 Two 4-LAV electric multiple-unit train engines (numbers 2925 and 2943) that had been withdrawn from the Brighton Main Line were hauled down to Sherborne Station in October 1968 for filming, before being scrapped on 22 October.

 Differences from novella and 1939 film

 Terence Rattigan's screenplay diverged significantly from Hilton's novella and the 1939 film adaptation.
 Firstly, the time frame of the story was advanced by several decades, starting in the 1920s, continuing through the Second World War, and ending in the late 1960s.
 Also, the musical does not show Chipping's first arrival at Brookfield School but starts with him already an established member of the teaching staff.
 Additionally, Rattigan made the character of Katherine Bridges a music hall soubrette and has her get killed by a V-1 flying bomb after being married to Chips for two decades, rather than dying in childbirth after a much shorter marriage.
+This film omits the deathbed scene.
+After Chips is visited by the pupil who says "Goodbye, Mr Chips" to him, he leaves his cottage and walks away from the camera, with a final shot showing life at the school continuing.
 Finally, the character's name changes slightly, from Charles Edward Chipping to Arthur Chipping.